 4. Deuteronomy 32:1-43 is called "The Song of Moses."
 In verse 2, Moses prayed that his proclamation of the Word of God might have an impact on the lives of God's people.
 How can we pray this same prayer for ourselves, that God's Word might impact us?
 Use the verse to fill in the blanks below. a.
-Lord, let Y our T drop a s the R upon u s.
-Let your S distill or drip lik e the D upon us, as th ıe D on the fresh G · Hebrews 6:7-8 contains a strong warning regarding a person's responsibility to respond correctly to the Word of God.
-It is very similar to the warnings in the Parable of the Sower.
-What is the warning, and how should it be applied to our lives?

-Word and pass is marked by co through times of a hristian will sometime pparent unfruitfulnes ss and even rebellion y not be truly conver ss.
-However, th to the Word o ne person whose life
+Lord, may Your T drop as the R upon us.
+May your S distill or drip as the D upon us, like G rair n upon the tender G 5. ng warning regarding a person's responsib s very similar to the warnings in the Parable d it be applied to our lives?
+Word and pass through times ed Christian will sometimes struggle with ap of apparent unfruitfulness.
+However, the p ulness and even rebellion to the Word of Go person whose life